Eye Styes or Hordeolum

-Styes, also called hordeola, are bacterial infections that lead to the obstruction of oil-producing glands around the eyelashes or eyelids.
-Styes appear as small bumps on the upper or lower eyelids, eyelashes, or conjunctiva.
+Styes, also called hordeola, are bacterial infections that lead to the obstruction of oil-producing glands of the eyelids.
+Styes appear as small bumps on the upper or lower eyelids.
 They occur in both sexes and to all ages.
 Styes are usually harmless and will go away on their own within one to two weeks when your body fights off the infection.
-To prevent a stye in the eye always wash your hands before touching your eyes and maintain good eye hygiene, especially if you wear contact lenses.
+To prevent a stye in the eye, always wash your hands before touching your eyes and maintain good eye hygiene, especially if you wear contact lenses.

-Many people confuse styes with chalazion.
-The two types of infections are similar; the difference is that chalazion develop under the skin and never appear with a head, while styes look like a pimple on the eyelid.
-Also, a chalazion is not painful and usually not accompanied by redness or tenderness.
+Many people confuse styes with chalazia.
+The two types of bumps are similar; the difference is that chalazia develop under the skin and never appear with a head, while styes look like a pimple on the eyelid.
+Also, a chalazion is usually not painful and usually not accompanied by redness or tenderness.

 - Redness accompanied by slight pain and tenderness